KevinWorkman/HappyCoding/tutorials/how-to/_posts/2019-08-10-interview.md

 ## Break problems down into smaller steps

 I strongly believe that one of the most important skills a person can have when coding (and even more generally than that) is the ability to take a large problem, break it down into smaller steps, and then approach those steps one at a time.
-I've talked about that at length [here](/tutorials/how-to/program), but it's especially important in interviews.
+I've talked about that at length [tutorials - how-to-program](/tutorials/how-to/program), but it's especially important in interviews.

 ![breaking a problem down](/tutorials/how-to/images/interview-5.png)